kadena-io/hardhat-kadena-plugin/packages/hardhat-create2-proxy/README.md

 ## Contract addresses problem

-In the Ethereum the contract addresses drive form msg.sender + nonce. and since nonce chanages for each transaction that makes contract addresses unpredictable. create2 solves this issue however we still need to create2 factory have the same address on all chains.
+In the Ethereum the contract addresses derive from msg.sender + nonce.
+Since nonce changes for each transaction, that makes contract addresses unpredictable. create2 solves this issue.
+However, the create2 opcode can only be used from soldity (or Yul) code.
+We therefore need a create2 factory in order to have the same address on all chains.

 ## Solution